apache/cordova-contribute/CONTRIBUTING.md

 * Improve Documentation
 * Write Source Code

-For detailed instructions, please read our [Contribution Overview](http://cordova.apache.org/contribute/) and [Contributor Guidelines](https://cordova.apache.org/contribute/contribute_guidelines.html) on our website.
+For detailed instructions, please read our [Contribution Overview](https://cordova.apache.org/contribute/) and [Contributor Guidelines](https://cordova.apache.org/contribute/contribute_guidelines.html) on our website.

 The most important items are:

-* Check for Github issues that correspond to your contribution and link them or create a new issue if necessary.
+* Check for GitHub issues that correspond to your contribution and link them or create a new issue if necessary.
 * Run the repository's tests to confirm that the patch does not break existing functionality.

 We are looking forward to your contributions!